Biden abandons infrastructure talks after Senate GOP refuses to back tax hikes

 “I think the White House is inclined to do that, but I don’t think people in the Senate find that to be an unattractive alternative,” the Utah Republican said.

-It is not clear if Mr. Romney’s group will have any more success than Ms. Capito’s group.
+It is unclear if Mr. Romney’s group will have any more success than Ms. Capito’s group.

 Regardless, Mr. Schumer and Democrats are not waiting to see how the next round of talks go.
 The majority leader is already preparing to move an infrastructure package through the budget reconciliation process, which allows spending bills to pass the Senate with a simple majority of 51 votes.